 The Kodak R&D Retirees Lunch Group meets each fall and each spring.
-We have been meeting for over forty years.
+We have been meeting for nearly fifty years.
 It is a great opportunity to see old friends, enjoy an excellent lunch, and learn interesting information from top Kodak executives and local experts.

 The group is open to all retirement eligible professionals who worked in research and development at Kodak and left the company.